ktmurray1999/ktmurray1999/README.md

 Hello!
-My name is Keith T. Murray and I am a current undergraduate student at MIT studying **computational neuroscience**:brain:, linguistics, and philosophy.
-Check out some of my projects involving *deep learning* and *neural circuit modeling*.
-Please reach out with any questions!
+My name is Keith Murray and I am a current MEng student at MIT studying Computation and Cognition.
+Check out some of my projects involving *deep learning*, *dynamical systems*, *neural computation*.
+I'm particularly proud of the `neural-rules` repo.

+You should also take a peak my website in the bio...